njsmith/zs/doc/index.rst

   Try it yourself:

-  .. command-output:: zs dump --prefix='this is\t' http://bolete.ucsd.edu/njsmith/google-books-eng-us-all-20120701-2gram.zs
+  .. command-output:: zs dump --prefix='this is fun\t' http://bolete.ucsd.edu/njsmith/google-books-eng-us-all-20120701-3gram.zs
      :shell:
      :ellipsis: 1,-1

-  [XX: replace this with the 3gram example as soon as the 3gram file finishes transferring to the web server]

 * ZS files are **ever-vigilant**: Computer hardware is simply not reliable, especially on scales of years and terabytes.
 I've dealt